 On April 6, 2016, the Company formed a wholly owned subsidiary, RSS Investments, LLC.
 On April 18, 2016, the Company, through its newly formed wholly owned subsidiary, entered into a majority owned joint-venture interest.
 Also on this date, the joint-venture interest completed its acquisition of a portfolio of five stand-alone self-storage facilities in the Harrisburg, Pennsylvania vicinity, for a total purchase price of \$35 million.
 The facilities comprise approximately 330,000 square feet of net rentable space consisting of in excess of 2,500 climate and non-climate controlled storage units.
-The purchase price and related transaction expenses were financed by an \$11,231,000 capital contribution by the Company to its joint-venture purchaser and a \$25,250,000 non-recourse debt financing with a ten year term, 4.95% fixed interest rate, and 30 year amortization commencing after a four year interest only period.
+The purchase price and related transaction expenses were financed by an \$11,231,000 capital contribution by the Company to its jointventure purchaser and a \$25,250,000 non-recourse debt financing with a ten-year term, 4.95% fixed interest rate, and 30-year amortization commencing after a four-year interest only period.
 The joint venture terms provide the Company with a 7.5% per annum preferred return on its \$11,231,000 capital contribution, and a 7.5% per annum preferred return to SSCP Management, LLC, the minority joint-venture partner, on its base contribution amount of \$350,000.
 After satisfaction of the preference amounts, 80% of surplus cash flow is allocated to the Company and 20% to SSCP Management, LLC.
-The facilities will be managed on a day-to-day basis by a newly-engaged third party property management company, who is an affiliate of SSCP Management, LLC.
+The facilities will be managed on a day-to-day basis by a newly engaged third party property management company, who is an affiliate of SSCP Management, LLC.
+In July 2016, the Company received a \$170,801 quarterly distribution from this investment.

-In April 2016, the Board of Directors concluded it would be cost-effective to close the Florida office location and are currently in negotiations with the landlord for an early release of the office lease term.
+In April 2016, the Board of Directors concluded it would be cost-effective to close the Florida office location.
+Management began negotiations with the landlord for an early release of the office lease term.
+A settlement of \$7,716, plus loss of its \$2,500 security deposit held by the landlord, was entered into effective October 1, 2016, thereby releasing Regency from any remaining lease obligations or claims for the Florida location.